Deploy Succeeded But Page Shows Old Content: Fix

 Ordered by hit rate, highest first.

-1. Service worker is intercepting the request with cached HTML
+1. A service worker is intercepting the request with cached HTML

-PWA templates (Workbox, Next PWA, Vite PWA) register a service worker that caches HTML and assets in Cache Storage.
-On the next visit, the SW calls respondWith(cache.match()) and never hits the network — so your deploy is irrelevant until the SW is unregistered.
+PWA templates (Workbox, next-pwa, vite-plugin-pwa) register a service worker that caches HTML and assets in Cache Storage.
+On the next visit the SW calls respondWith(cache.match()) and never hits the network — so your deploy is irrelevant until that SW is unregistered.
+This is by far the most common cause because it bypasses both the edge and the origin entirely.

-// Typical "cache-first" handler — most common offender
+// Typical "cache-first" handler — the most common offender

 self.addEventListener("fetch", e => {